nityabrahma/connectphysio/README.md

 ## Future aspects

+- Do not let add more dates than the session's start and end.
+- active patients data at dashboard
 - Implement availability logic (prevent double booking).
 - Generate summary of completed vs pending sessions.
 - Daily session report for receptionist (how many patients checked in).